FISHING AND BOATING

 TIME OF USE: Fishing will be permitted on the Tussahaw and Upper Towaliga Reservoirs during the fishing season (or as determined by the General Manager) from 7:00 a.m. until 7:00 p.m. on Wednesday, Friday, Saturday and Sunday only, plus Memorial Day, and Labor Day.
 The Authority may close its Reservoir(s) at any time without notice or refund of permit fees.
 Reservoir schedule changes will be posted on the Authority Website at www.hcwa.com.

 GUESTS: Permit holders may take one guest, dependent children and/or children not requiring a fishing license.

-PERMIT FEES: The cost of said permit shall be $45.00 and will be good for one year from the date of issue.
-Senior citizens (persons aged 62 and older), and handicapped persons may purchase permits at the reduced rate of $25.00.
+PERMIT FEES: Permits are available with a 1-year option for $50, or a 2-year option for $85.
+Senior citizens (persons aged 62 and older), and handicapped/disabled persons may purchase permits at the reduced rate of $25 for 1 year or $45 for 2 years.
 The fees collected shall be used to offset the expenses incurred by the Authority for the operation and maintenance of the Reservoirs.

 REGULATIONS FOR USE OF HCWA RESERVOIRS

 - Permit holders and guests must enter at public access.